This is general information only and details can vary from study to study

 The VCAA will provide Principals with information about the appointment of staff from their schools, the dates of training meetings and the availability of CRT payments to secure the release of staff.

-All student work is marked independently by at least two assessors.
+VCE external assessments are marked independently by at least two assessors.

-The actual amount of marking expected to be completed by assessors varies between external assessments and depends on variables such as cohort size, the defined assessment schedule and the number of appointed assessors.
+The actual amount of marking expected to be completed by assessors varies between external assessments and depends on variables such as cohort size, the defined assessment schedule and the number of appointed assessors

 Written examinations are assessed online using either ePEN or VOSS.
 Both systems are secure websites which allow assessors to mark online, rather than use pen and paper.